 predicted 14-23 tropical storms, 8-14 of which would reach the hurricane status.
 They forecast that

 three to seven major hurricane of category three or higher on the Saffir-Simpson scale.

 The list of names to identify storms and hurricanes this year is as follow:

 Beryl, Chris, Debby, Ernesto, Florence, Gordon, Helene, Isaac, Joyce, Kirk, Leslie, Michael,

 Nadine, Oscar, Patty, Rafael, Sandy, Tony, Valerie, William.

-are seeking weather related information about the island of Jamaica.
+abroad who are seeking weather related information about the island of Jamaica.